What type of roughage is best for your horse?

 - Fat- Forage contains a small amount of fat which is high in omega 3 fatty acids.

-- Fibre - Fibre is the main component of forage.
-Not all of the fibre in forages is digestible with an overall estimate of digestibility ranging from 40 to 50%.
+- Fiber - Fiber is the main component of forage.
+Not all of the fiber in forages is digestible with an overall estimate of digestibility ranging from 40 to 50%.

 - Minerals - A number of important minerals such as calcium, phosphorus, potassium, copper, zinc, selenium and others are present.
 The mineral content of forage tends to be higher in legumes than grasses but is dependent on soil conditions where the plants were grown.